rust-lang/reference/src/attributes.md

-_Inner attributes_, written with a bang ("!") after the hash ("#"), apply to the item that the attribute is declared within. _Outer attributes_, written without the bang after the hash, apply to the item or generic parameter that follow the attribute.
+_Inner attributes_, written with a bang ("!") after the hash ("#"), apply to the item that the attribute is declared within. _Outer attributes_, written without the bang after the hash, apply to the thing that follows the attribute.

 Attributes may be applied to many things in the language: